» Go to news main

 While these methods are presenting new ways to play and consume sports particularly during a time where much in person activity has been suspended, the team is using their research to help humans improve their soccer techniques through an emerging project with Halifax Wanderers and Dal Varsity.
 This collaboration will help the teams better understand their players and team dynamics through data analysis using some of the AI methods developed for RoboCup.

-The final RoboCup 2021 round can be viewed below and on the competition’s YouTube channel.
+The final RoboCuP 2021 round can be viewed on the competition’s YouTube channel.

 - NCWIT Awards for Atlantic High School Students

 - Four new University Research Professors recognized for distinction in scholarship

 - Meet the 2021 President’s Research Excellence Award winners

 - Dal team wins 2021 RoboCup world championship